SebastianGalo/slowtech_midi_controller/README.md

 - 595 shift registers (to be replaced with TLC5940NT or similar)
 - 4067 multiplexers
 - SSD 1306 128x64px oled i2c display
-- Tactile non-toggle switches with LEDS.
+- Tactile non-toggle switches
+- LEDs for feedback

 The two 595 shift registers will be replaced with TLC5940NT 16 channel LED PWM driver.